-Hermit crabs need humidity to survive, so commence your search in areas where there will be moisture and warmth, such as under the refrigerator, in the bathroom, or under the kitchen sink.
+Hermit crabs need humidity to survive, so commence your search in areas with moisture and warmth, such as under the refrigerator, bathroom, or kitchen sink.

 Check near the water heater and furnace or window air conditioner units.
-Look under small appliances on kitchen counters or anywhere else in the house, especially any humidifiers.
+Look under small appliances on kitchen counters or anywhere else in the house, especially humidifiers.

 If those areas don’t lead you to your hermit crab, expand the search to dark areas.

 Look under beds and furniture, inside closets, and behind curtains.
 Check the basement and garage.
 Conduct a thorough search and even look inside things you wouldn’t ordinarily think to check for a hermit crab, such as bags, purses, suitcases, shoes, and boots.

 Carpets and Linens

-As the hermit crab travels, it may get snagged on carpet fibers or tangled in linens and clothing.
+The hermit crab may get snagged on carpet fibers or tangled in linens and clothing as it travels.

 Near Pet Food and Water

 If you have a cat or dog and have exhausted other areas where your hermit crab might be hiding, check where other pets eat and drink.
 Your hermit crab may gravitate toward a water source.